mattyoung101/omicron/documentation/docs/omicam.md

 the specified action ID (for example, save data to disk) if one is specified.
 The TCP send thread receives data from the vision and localisation pipelines, and encodes them an sends them over network.

-We use the SIMD optimised libjpeg-turbo to efficiently encode JPEG frames, so as to not waste performance on the remote debugger (which is disabled during competition).
+One important feature of the Omicam and Omicontrol connection is its ability to operate at high framerates, while not using too much bandwidth.
+To achieve this, we use the SIMD optimised libjpeg-turbo to efficiently encode JPEG frames, so as to not waste performance on the remote debugger (which is disabled during competition).
 Instead of compressing threshold frames with JPEG, because they are 1-bit images, it was determined that zlib could compress them more efficiently (around about 460,800x reduction in size compared to uncompressed data).

-With all these optimisations, even at high framerates (60+ packets per second), the remote debug system uses no more than 1 MB/s of outgoing bandwidth, which is small enough to work reliably over both Ethernet and WiFi.

 ### Configuration
 Usually, we embed configuration in a "defines.h" file.
 Config includes information like the bounding box of the crop